saschultz/titanic-data-viz/README.md

 ## Description

-_This web app provides a user driven graphical representation of data about passengers who were on the sunken Titanic vessel, sunk in 1912._
+_This web app provides a user driven graphical representation of data about passengers who were on the sunken Titanic vessel, sunk in 1912.
+The data represents 1,311 passengers of the 3,335 total passengers and crew onboard._

 ## Data Source